 - Explore the employee's explanation and view(s) on the concern(s), to establish why there has been a shortfall in conduct or performance.

 - Establish whether further support, development or training is required.

-- Review current objectives and explain clearly what expected in future in order for the employee to reach an acceptable standard of work or conduct.
+- Review current objectives and explain clearly is what expected in future in order for the employee to reach an acceptable standard of work or conduct.

 - Set new objectives, with a timescale for the next review.
-These should be SMART (Specific, Measurable, Achievable, Realistic and Time-related) for example, by the date of the next review be arriving on time on 90% of working days like other colleagues.
+These should be SMART (Specific, Measurable, Achievable, Realistic and Time-bound) for example, by the date of the next review be arriving on time on 90% of working days like other colleagues.

 - Clarify that if there is not an improvement to a satisfactory standard (or if further issues arise) it may be necessary to consider matters more formally.

 It is important that the manager makes and keeps a note of the meeting and writes to the employee afterwards to confirm the main points of discussion and the agreed actions and objectives.
 A template letter (PRO6) is available on the right hand side of the page.
 Sample templates in different formats for recording agreed actions (PRO3 and PRO4) are also available on the right hand side of the page.